tobseyltd/html-first-project/README.md

     - https://code.iconify.design/iconify-icon/1.0.7/iconify-icon.min.js

 ### Tips
 - use emmet for Alias of html:5
-    - use semantic div tags for better code understanding -
+- use semantic div tags for better code understanding
+- use your cheat sheets